Michael Neill

-Michael Neill (born 4 July 1994) is an Australian professional footballer who plays as a left back for Hurstville Zagreb in NPL NSW League Two.
+Michael Neill (born 4 July 1994) is a former Australian professional footballer who last played as a left back for Hurstville Zagreb in NPL NSW League One.

 Neill was born in Sydney and played youth football with Sutherland Sharks and Central Coast Mariners Youth before making his professional debut with the Central Coast Mariners and Newcastle Jets in the A-League.